 - Secret Character

 - Slasher Smile

 - Softspoken Sadist: He is often kindly whispering words of, err, "affection" to his victims.
 By affection, read "how beautiful the sound of their bones breaking is", and such.

 - Unlockable Content: In Ougon Musou Kyoku Cross, he is unlocked by simply clearing arcade mode once with any two characters.
-Bonus Points for do it with the Battler/Kanon scenario since it's revealed that Battler is the culprit.
+The Battler/Kanon scenario reveals that Battler is the culprit.